Sandman2127/VCF2ArlequinDiploid/README.md

 conda create -n py37
 conda install -n py37 python=3.7
 ```
-### Build a simple tab delimited population file:
+### Build a tab delimited population file:
 ```
 samp1 <\t> population_E
 samp2 <\t> population_E
 samp3 <\t> population_F
 samp4 <\t> population_F
+samp5 <\t> population_R
 ```
-This can be done on the command line or excel, for a further example population file see the ./testData/inputFormats/population.txt
+The population file defines the expected relationship of each sample (column 1) with population (column 2).
+The above is an example with 5 samples defining 3 different populations.
+The sample name MUST BE EXACTLY THE SAME as it is in the vcf header line starting with #CHROM<\t>POS<\t>ID...
+Building a tab delimited text can be done on the command line or via excel, for a further example of a functional population file see the ./testData/inputFormats/population.txt

 ## Usage:
 ### Convert your vcf into an arlequin formated diploid file (.arp):